 Key features of the pathway

-For school leavers, we recommend a day release approach to Certificate Level with school leavers attending one scheduled study day each week.
+For school leavers, we recommend a day release approach to Certificate Level with school leavers attending one or two scheduled study days each week.
 We believe that the features gained by a move to a day-release approach will provide a series of learning benefits for our school leavers.
 A table of benefits is provided below.
 For more detail, please see our ‘Build a market leading ACA school leaver apprenticeship’ document which you can access above.

 ||How does this help?

 Study Intensity - The new structure provides reduced study intensity with greater consolidation time which is more akin to a school leaver’s previous study experience.
 By adopting this approach during the early phase of professional life it will ease the transition and provide a better platform for success.

 Work Life Intensity - School leavers can find making the transition to working life a difficult one, with the working weeks proving to be long and demanding.
 By devoting one or two days per week to scheduled study, learners would initially benefit from a less intense and intimidating working week and enjoy the change of scenery that the study day/s would provide.

 Well-being - Weekly study days will also provide a greater opportunity to use weekends to consolidate study.
 Blocked study courses necessitate a greater use of evening time to consolidate topics and complete testing.
 School leavers new to work can often find themselves exhausted in the evenings and the need to complete further study can adversely impact learner well-being.
 The spaced course structure also offers a greater opportunity to identify and support off track learners.

 Outcomes & Attrition - This new spaced structure affords a greater period of time over which school leavers can spread their study with the first exam not being attempted until three months of employment have elapsed.
 Having this fixed routine will help learners to manage their approach to study and the real exam as they will have a clear understanding of what is needed at each stage of their course.